hsluytergaethje/speaker_identification/documentation/rule_description.md

 identifies an acting candidate as the speaker, if it is the only one in a given context.

-In reported STW,
+### Passieve-Sieve
-some units do not have a speaker due to impersonal wording.
+In reported STW, some units do not have a speaker due to impersonal wording.
 To handle these cases, we built a simple, straight forward detector for verb cues in a passive voice.
 If there is only one verb cue in a given context and this verb is in the past participle and it depends on the verb